-Model grids were developed for the two source scenarios.
-For the distant source (South America) a refined version of the EEZ grid was used (see Figure 2).
+Two model grids were developed that divided the land areas to be modelled into the northern group (Houhora, Rangiputa, Hihi, Cable Bay, Coopers Bay, Mangonui, Tauranga Bay, Taupo Bay and Te Ngaire Bay), and the southern group (Opua, Bland Bay, Helena Bay, Omapere, Dargaville/Ruawai and Langs beach).
+A refined version of the EEZ grid was used (see Figure 2).
 This grid spans from approximately 157 to 210 degrees east longitude and 22 to 65 degrees south latitude.
-Another grid was developed for the Tonga-Kermadec source from just south of East Cape to 22 degrees south latitude.
 Both of these grids were refined in the areas of interest around the Northland coast (see Figure 3).
 Bathymetric data were derived from a number of sources.
 For the EEZ area, existing data were used.
-Digitised RNZN Bathymetry charts were used for various bays and harbours.
-Local inundation grids were created for the fifteen areas listed above.
+Digitised RNZN bathymetry charts were used for various bays and harbours.
+Local inundation grids were created for the 15 areas listed above.
 The coastline around these locations was further refined to a resolution of around 20 metres and a land grid was created for each area.
-The topography of the land grid was taken from LIDAR data provided by NRC.
-This data is referenced to One Tree Point in the vertical, which was assumed to be approximately mean sea level for the entire coast of Northland.
+The topography of the land grid was taken from LiDAR (Light Detection and Ranging) data provided by NRC.
+These data are referenced to One Tree Point in the vertical, which was assumed to be approximately mean sea level for the entire coast of Northland.
 This assumption was justified by surveying done by NRC (Bruce Howse, pers. comm.).